lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ## Notation

-The rest of this section refers to the following notation.
+The rest of this section refers to the following notation:

 * SIZE_BODY: the size in bytes of the data to be transmitted with CoAP.
 When Block-wise is used, such data is referred to as the "body" to be fragmented into blocks, each of which to be transmitted in one CoAP message.